 His expanding research foci are taking the Latino Protestant experience and studying issues of intercultural church life, transnationalism and mission, and immigrant identity formation and the role of the church in that process.
 His public ministry is currently focusing on immigration reform.

-Most recently Martínez published the books: Los Protestantes An Introduction to Latino Protestantism in the United States (2011); Churches, Cultures & Leadership A Practical Theology of Congregations and Ethnicities (with Mark Lau Branson, 2011); and Walk with the People Latino Ministry in the United States/Caminando entre el pueblo Ministerio latino en los Estados Unidos (2008).
+Most recently Martínez published the books: Los Protestantes: Latino Protestantism in the United States (2011); Churches, Cultures & Leadership A Practical Theology of Congregations and Ethnicities (with Mark Lau Branson, 2011); and Walk with the People Latino Ministry in the United States/Caminando entre el pueblo Ministerio latino en los Estados Unidos (2008).
 He co-edited Los Evangélicos Portraits of Latino Protestantism in the United States with Lindy Scott (2009 English, 2004 Spanish); and Vivir y servir desde el exilio with Jorge Maldonado (2008).
 He was also a regional editor of IVP's Global Dictionary of Theology (2008).